Email sent successfully!

 Eligibility to Adopt

 A first step is to file an application with United States Citizenship and Immigration Services (USCIS).
 Your application will consist of a USCIS form, a home study, an application fee, and other supporting documents.
 The form you use depends on the foreign country from which you would like to adopt.
-To know which form to file, you will need to know if your adoption is subject to the Hague Adoption Convention.
 For a Convention country, file Form I-800A.
 (A Convention country is a party to the Hague Adoption Convention.)
 For a country not party to the Hague Adoption Convention, use Form I-600A.

 - Form I-800A - Application for Determination of Suitability to Adopt a Child from a Convention Country